PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_finding.md

 [Visit tutorial](tutorial_loops){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Negative vs. positive autoregulation
+## Negative and positive autoregulation

 * In a random network, we would expect about half of the edges to be assigned a "+", and about half of the edges to be assigned a "-".